cederloa/BScThesis_report/README.md

 # BScThesis_report
-A link to the public version of my bachelor's thesis
+In this repository, I share the link to my public bachelor's thesis.
+Link to the thesis report: https://trepo.tuni.fi/handle/10024/133693